 - Download our list of 101 Things To Do Besides Eat.
 Highlight those that appeal to you and add some of your own.
 Try to choose activities that are enjoyable, available, and preferably, eating incompatible.

-- Prepare yourself for these moments by creating a “Distraction Kit” or drawer with everything you need to divert your attention away from eating.
+- Prepare yourself for these moments by creating a “Redirection Kit” or drawer with everything you need to divert your attention away from eating.

-- Try establishing a specific area in your home or office that is food-free and perfect for just for these moments.
+- Try establishing a specific area in your home or office as a food-free self-care zone that is perfect for just for these moments.

 Ready for your next helping?